 Fading – color: This post Peak color is still pleasing where the reds and oranges pass to a less vibrant color and the trees in the distance will take on a pinkish or purplish hue.
 Mostly this is due to loss of leaves and the empty branches diffuse the color that was there only a day or two before.

 Color-Gone!
 This is where I start to cry and relax at the same time.
-Because in past years I’ve driven 3,000-4,500 miles and I’m now in my wind down mode.
+I’m now in my wind down mode.
 I will now go through a few thousand pictures between now and next summer when the urge to hit the road starts all over again.Now the best news!!!

 This is what happens to the changing colors.
-The colors ebb and flows around the hills of New England and you may have a soft frost in one valley and a killer frost just a mile away.
+The colors ebb and flow around the hills of New England.
+In general the hills will develop first and at the same time the wetland maples (swamp maples) will turn about the same time.
+The temps are critical and you may have a soft frost in one valley and a killer frost just a mile away, both events affecting the trees in different ways.
 So I want you to imagine throwing two more rocks and as those ripples move out they also send out the waves in all directions.

 The Ebb and Flow of fall color development